It’s the holiday season and that means cookies and butter and pie, oh my!

 Food and drink aren’t the only toxins in our lives that may hurt our health.
 The first of the year is a great time to purge your life of toxins and chemicals that may be harming you.

 Obviously, alcohol, refined sugar, and processed foods have got to go when you’re detoxing.
 But other toxins to eliminate include cigarettes, fragranced soaps and candles, and harsh cleaning chemicals.
+Qutting cigarettes is easier said than done though.
+As a result, you might want to view the page here in order to find out more information about some cigarette alternatives.
 Introduce all-natural alternatives into your home so that those toxins don’t re-enter your body when your detox diet ends.

 - Sip on Dandelions